mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/monitorstwo/index.md

 ![Nginx homepage](nginx-homepage.png)

-We're presented with a login page for Cacti.
+We're presented a login page for Cacti.

 > Cacti provides a robust and extensible operational monitoring and fault
 > management framework for users around the world.
 It's also a complete network